-Here are four books integral to understanding the history and culture of small-scale organic farming, as well as the history of the organic movement itself.
+Here are four organic farming books integral to understanding the history and culture of small-scale organic growing.
+You’ll also learn about the history of the organic movement itself.

 Farmers of Forty Centuries

 By Franklin Hiram King (1911)